lesley283/music-reviews/README.md

 ## Usage

-Run the music review app to input reviews:
+Run the music review app to input reviews (from the command line):

 ```sh
 python -m app.music_reviews
 ```

-Run the search review app to search past reviews:
+Run the search review app to search past reviews (from the command line):
 ```sh
 python -m app.search_reviews
 ```

 ## Web App

+Visit the deployed website using Heroku, https://music-reviews-lam.herokuapp.com/

 Run the web app (then view in the browser at http://localhost:5000/):